joanrig/vacation_bidder/notes/devlog.md

 1 add user notes to bid (viewable by bidder)
 3 choose finalists - set user status of bids to declined, finalist, accepted

-allow users to
-2 make their attractions (not attraction notes) public, included in all Attractions 3 create their own categories (not viewable by others) will involve user category join table 2 collect others' categories
 3 mass assign categories to attractions
 ? share vacations view? with guests.

 3 deploy to heroku

+Thurs
+DONE let users make their attractions (not attraction notes) public, included in all Attractions

 Sunday - Tuesday